 Avoid the stress of last-minute tax prep

-We get it, tax time can be stressful — especially when you’re trying to meet a deadline.
+We get it, tax time can be stressful — especially when trying to meet a deadline.
 To avoid the last-minute rush of gathering documents and figuring out your finances, we recommend starting to plan as soon as possible.
 Filing your taxes is a lot easier if you have your documents organized.

 See our blog, 17 small business documents to keep safe this year, to learn which documents are most important.